Booker Omole

 Booker Ngesa Omole is a Kenyan political activist serving as the general secretary of the Communist Party Marxist – Kenya (CPMK), a position he assumed following the transition of the Communist Party of Kenya (CPK) into the CPMK.
-Prior to this role, Omole held the position of National Vice Chairperson of CPK, where he played a significant part in the party's evolution and ideological direction.
+Omole was earlier the National Vice Chairperson of CPK, where he influenced the party's evolution and ideological direction.

+While serving as General Secretary of the CPMK, Omole has survived a series of violent incidents.
+On 11 January 2025, he was attacked when 8 armed assailants broke into his home.
+The Communist Party of Kenya blamed rogue forces linked to the government, but the state police forces denied involvement.
+Omole's car was also strafed with bullets in April 2025 while carrying Omole and other activists.

+In February 2026 Omole was arrested and assaulted by plains-clothes police officers, his hand and arm wounded, and he was initially denied legal counsel.
+Omole has been kept in reportedly filthy conditions, denied bail, and charged with terrorism, with little comment in the Kenyan press.

 Early life and education

-Booker Omole was born in Gem, Siaya County, a region known for its political activism.
+Booker Omole was born in the Gem Constituency of Siaya County, a region known for political activism.
 He attended the University of Nairobi, where he studied engineering.
 His involvement in student politics laid the foundation for his future in Kenya's socialist movements.
 He became an early member of the Young Socialist League, actively participating in grassroots mobilisation efforts, which later fed into his role in the Social Democratic Party of Kenya (SDP) before its transformation into a communist organisation.

 Political career

 Communist Party of Kenya

-Omole played a pivotal role in the reorganisation of the Social Democratic Party (SDP) into the Communist Party of Kenya (CPK) in 2019.
-This transformation marked a significant shift in the party's focus toward Marxist–Leninist ideology, aiming to address widespread social inequalities in Kenya and focusing on the struggles of the working class and peasants.
-As a key leader, Omole advocated for revolutionary tactics and systemic change, calling for a socialist state rooted in Marxism–Leninism.
+Omole helped reorganise the Social Democratic Party (SDP) into the Communist Party of Kenya (CPK) in 2019.
+This transformation marked a shift in the party's focus toward Marxist–Leninist ideology, aiming to address widespread social inequalities in Kenya and focusing on the struggles of the working class and peasants.
+Omole advocated for revolutionary tactics and systemic change, calling for a socialist state rooted in Marxism–Leninism.

-He served as the National Vice Chairperson of CPK and was actively involved in various protests against economic policies perceived as detrimental to the working class, including the June 2024 Gen Z uprisings protesting the IMF-Finance bill.
-Omole's leadership extended into electoral politics; he ran for political office in the 2012 and 2017 elections but was unsuccessful.
+As the National Vice Chairperson of CPK Omole was involved in protests against economic policies perceived as detrimental to the working class, including the June 2024 Gen Z uprisings protesting the IMF-Finance bill.
+Omole ran for political office in the 2012 and 2017 elections but was unsuccessful.
 He was expected to contest in 2022 but faced setbacks, notably his nomination papers being absent from the IEBC nominee list despite active campaigning efforts.

 Communist Party Marxist – Kenya

-Following the reconstitution of CPK into CPMK, Omole became its general secretary, guiding the party through significant ideological and organizational changes.
-Under his leadership, CPMK formulated key documents such as the People's Program for National Democratic Revolution, detailing strategies for transforming Kenya into a socialist state.
-His contributions have been instrumental in shaping CPMK's policies and strategies, where, during the Second National Congress of CPMK, key documents, including the party's constitution and policies on mass mobilisation, were revised.
-He also spearheaded restructuring efforts within party organs like the Revolutionary Youth League and Women's League, emphasising scientific leadership and evaluating party cadres based on their ideological contributions.
+Following the reconstitution of CPK into CPMK, Omole became its general secretary, and instituted party ideological and organisational changes.
+CPMK formulated several documents including the People's Program for National Democratic Revolution, describing strategies for transforming Kenya into a socialist state.
+During the Second National Congress of CPMK, the party's constitution and policies on mass mobilisation were revised.
+Omole restructured the Revolutionary Youth League and Women's League, emphasising scientific leadership and evaluating party cadres based on their ideological contributions.